Skip to main content

 Server-Side Tool Orchestration+

-The API handles multi-step tool use internally — the model chains web searches, file reads, code execution, and custom function calls within a single request without client-side orchestration loops.
+The API handles multi-step tool use internally — the model can chain web searches, file reads, code execution, and custom function calls within a single request without client-side orchestration loops.

 Use Case: